Governance

 Participating in governance:

-Understand Proposals: Before voting, thoroughly understand what proposal does and implications.
+Understand Proposals: Before voting, thoroughly understand what the proposal does and its implications.

-Engage Discussion: Participate in forums, Discord, governance channels before voting.
+Engage Discussion: Participate in forums, Discord, and governance channels before voting.

-Diversify Votes: If protocols you use, vote across them.
+Diversify Votes: If using multiple protocols, vote across them.
 Don't neglect governance.

 Long-term Thinking: Vote for long-term protocol health, not short-term token price gains.